AltSchool/django-allauth/docs/configuration.rst

   the user will be asked to do so even if ``ACCOUNT_AUTHENTICATION_METHOD`` is set to ``email``.
 Set to ``False`` when you do not wish to prompt the user to enter a username.

-ACCOUNT_LOGIN_CALLBACK_PROXY (="")
-  Redirect the login callback to this remote server or endpoint, instead of the default endpoint on the local server.
-The remote server could be any server.
-  However, it is suggested that the remote server be an instance of the local server, at a dedicated URL.
-By enabling ACCOUNT_LOGIN_PROXY_REDIRECT_WHITELIST on the remote server, it will function as a reverse proxy.
-It will forward the callback request to the local server.

-  This is useful for working around an OAuth2 redirect_uri whitelist.

-  Specifically, this is useful for authenticating arbitrarily-named and short-lived feature deploys on Google's OAuth2 endpoint.
-Rather than adding each name to the redirect_uri whitelist, one can permanently redirect to the LOGIN_CALLBACK_PROXY instead, which forwards the OAuth2 code to the feature-deploy.

-ACCOUNT_LOGIN_PROXY_REDIRECT_WHITELIST (="")
-  List of remote servers to which this server may forward OAuth2 token proxy redirects (see above).

-ACCOUNT_LOGIN_PROXY_REDIRECT_DOMAIN_WHITELIST (="")
-  List of remote servers to which this server may forward OAuth2 token proxy redirects (see above).

 ACCOUNT_USERNAME_VALIDATORS (=None)
   A path